 Televisions need to be considered with the appliance list with cabinetry and electrical to accommodate it.

 Countertops- (Also check that section on this site) Tip: Over 70% of home buyers and those remodeling consider granite, marble, limestone, quartzite or quartz countertops essential.
 These products are durable and attractive.
-Quartz is gaining in popularity and has options that are not available with granite – more solid color choices and white.
-It is a man made product, the costs are similar and it may need less maintenance as it has a lasting finish.
-Avoid direct contact with high temperature as the resins in the product may discolor.
+Quartz is gaining in popularity and has options that are not available with granite – more solid color choices and light options.
+It is a man made product, the costs are similar but it needs less maintenance.
+Avoid direct contact with high temperature as the resins in composites may discolor.
 The longevity of the finish with the natural stones depends on how the countertop is cared for.
 Stone cleaner and stone spray will extend the finish.
 Limestone is higher maintenance as is marble.
 Black granite is great and the quartz composites in gray a good choice for a concrete look.

 Another showstopper is the Officine Gullo bespoke double oven range in more than 650 colors and three finishes.